6.3 Privacy and Security Initiatives

 Key Takeaways

-- Privacy initiatives focus on appropriate access, use, disclosure, patient rights, training, sanctions, monitoring, and complaint handling.
+- Privacy initiatives center on minimum necessary, patient rights, training, sanctions, monitoring, and complaint handling; security initiatives protect confidentiality, integrity, and availability.

-- RHIA leaders should connect policies, risk assessments, education, audit findings, corrective action, and metrics into a continuous compliance program.
+- RHIA leaders connect risk analysis, policy, role-based training, audit findings, corrective action, and metrics into one continuous compliance program.

 Run Privacy and Security as Programs